Ceremony of the Keys

 The Ceremony of the Keys is the traditional locking up of the Tower of London and has taken place on each and every night, without fail, for at least 700 years.
 The importance of securing this fortress for the night is still very relevant because, although the Monarch no longer resides at this royal palace, the Crown Jewels and many other valuables still do!

-The Ceremony of the Keys is fully booked until mid September 2016.
+The Ceremony of the Keys is fully booked until January 2017.

 - Tickets are non-transferable.
 We are not able to change names on bookings under any circumstances.